Installation steps part 1

 If you have wireless connectivity(like me) assuming your wifi adapter/ network

-card is plugged in enter the following command. wifi menu
+card is plugged in enter the following command. wifi menu The following menu should pop up.

-If you see a output such as this it means you are connected.
+ping google.com If you see a output such as this it means you are connected.

 Update the system clock